Alexandria Venture Investments

 Seed Round in 2024

 OverT Bio is a biotechnology company focused on developing cell therapies for cancer treatment.
-The company specializes in identifying and creating novel genetic modifications that empower immune cells to navigate and overcome the barriers posed by tumors.
-By enhancing the effectiveness and durability of immunotherapies, OverT Bio aims to advance the healthcare field's ability to identify and ultimately cure cancer.
+The company specializes in identifying and creating novel genetic modifications that empower immune cells to navigate and overcome the obstacles posed by tumors.
+Through its innovative approach, OverT Bio aims to enhance the effectiveness and durability of immunotherapies, contributing to advancements in cancer identification and treatment within the healthcare sector.

 Elo Life Systems